 Screen Time is not only a great way to track and limit your own iPhone/iPad usage but to keep track of your kid’s activity, too.
 Especially in the day and age where our lives orbit around our smartphones and it’s hard to set healthy boundaries.
 But, taking full advantage of the feature requires some tweaks and an occasional bug can disrupt the whole concept.
 Some users report that, no matter what they try, Screen Time is not blocking apps on their or their kid’s iPhones and iPads.

-Luckily, we have a suggestion or two on how to try and meliorate your problems with Screen Time on iOS and iPadOS.
+Luckily, we have a suggestion or two on how to try and ameliorate your problems with Screen Time on iOS and iPad.

 Table of contents:

 - Check the Always Allowed list and Downtime apps

 - Enable Block at End of Limit